rubenfiszel/master-thesis/templates/thesis.md

 author: Ruben Fiszel
 email: ruben.fiszel@epfl.ch
 link-citations: true
-abstract: "Drones POSE (position and orientation) estimation on drones rely on sensor fusion of its different sensors.
+abstract: "POSE (position and orientation) estimation on drones relies on fusion of its different sensors.
 The complexity of this task is to provide a good estimation in real-time.
-We have developped a novel application of an asynchronous Rao-Blackwellized Particle Filter and its implementation on hardware with the Spatial language.
-We have also build a new development tool: scala-flow, a data-flow simulation tool inspired by Simulink with a Spatial integration.
-Finally, we have build an interpreter for the Spatial language which made possible the integration of Spatial in scala-flow."
+We have developed a novel application of an asynchronous Rao-Blackwellized Particle Filter and its implementation on hardware with the Spatial language.
+We have also built a new development tool: scala-flow, a data-flow simulation tool inspired by Simulink with a Spatial integration.
+Finally, we have built an interpreter for the Spatial language which made possible the integration of Spatial in scala-flow."
 documentclass: report
 toc-title: "Table of Contents"
 pandoc-minted: